IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-java.md

     ```java
     EnvelopeV2 envelope = publisherUid2Helper.createEnvelopeForTokenGenerateRequest(TokenGenerateInput.fromEmail(emailAddress).doNotGenerateTokensForOptedOut());
     ```
-3. Using an HTTP client library of your choice, post this envelope to the [POST token/generate](../endpoints/post-token-generate.md) endpoint, including headers and body:
+3. Using an HTTP client library of your choice, post this envelope to the [POST&nbsp;token/generate](../endpoints/post-token-generate.md) endpoint, including headers and body:
    1. Headers: Depending on your HTTP library, this might look something like the following:

       `.putHeader("Authorization", "Bearer " + UID2_API_KEY)`
       `.putHeader("X-UID2-Client-Version", PublisherUid2Helper.getVersionHeader())`
    2. Body: `envelope.getEnvelope()`
    :::important
-   - Be sure to call this endpoint only when you have obtained legal basis to convert the user’s [directly identifying information (DII)](../ref-info/glossary-uid.md#gl-dii) to UID2 tokens for targeted advertising.
+   - Be sure to call the POST&nbsp;/token/generate endpoint only when you have obtained legal basis to convert the user’s [directly identifying information (DII)](../ref-info/glossary-uid.md#gl-dii) to UID2 tokens for targeted advertising.

    - Always apply `doNotGenerateTokensForOptedOut()`.
-This applies `policy=1` in the [/token/generate](../endpoints/post-token-generate.md#token-generation-policy) call.
-Support for `policy=0` will be removed soon. (**GWH_SW03 same comment as earlier occurrence.**)
+This applies a parameter similar to setting `optout_check=1` in the call to the POST&nbsp;/token/generate endpoint (see [Unencrypted JSON Body Parameters](../endpoints/post-token-generate.md#unencrypted-json-body-parameters)).
    :::

 4. If the HTTP response status code is _not_ 200, see [Response Status Codes](../endpoints/post-token-generate.md#response-status-codes) to determine next steps.
 Otherwise, convert the UID2 identity response content into a `TokenGenerateResponse` object: